VGLALALA/USACO-Grind/README.md

   - Platinum
 - **Problems per Level**: 3

-## Contest Links
+## Contest Result Links

-Below is a map of links to each contest's problems.
-Click on a link to view the problems for that specific contest and level.
+Below is a map of links to each contest results.
+Click on a link to view the result for that specific year and contest.

 ### 2024-2025 Season
 - [2024 December](https://usaco.org/index.php?page=dec24results)